 In my review of Nights of Cabiria, I noted that Federico Fellini grew more fantastical and whimsical with age, and he became forever less entombed in the limits of pure realism.
 True, and it might be assumed that with whimsy and fantasy come happiness and warmth.
 To some extent, they did; Nights of Cabiria ends on one of the most singularly uplifting notes in all of cinema.
 But whimsy does not automatically imply joy, nor a new leaf.
 Fellini was still an angry, tormented, complicated man; he had simply developed a new filmic vocabulary for exploring his emotions, whatever emotions they may be.
 New storytelling mechanisms dictated how he would explore emotions, and not what emotions he would explore.
 His application of Hollywood romance and Italian/ French romanticism was not always an uncomplicated acceptance, but more often a dare.
 Fellini would follow romanticism and melodrama to their limits and see if he could come out the other side a believer.
 With La Dolce Vita, melodrama is a slaughterhouse, and you unravel from the other side in shreds.
 Continue reading

 Black Orpheus opens with a gesture that is both instantly transfixing and entirely pragmatic.
 A close-up in static of a classical Greek marble bas relief presented with stately respect and disquiet, and then a cataclysm of percussive instrumentation and flamboyant color from a Brazilian festival bursting through the image, almost blowing it up as we are pulled right into the vivaciousness of Brazilian culture and everyday life.
 It is an instantly lovable, provocative jab at the regal historicism of European art lulled into submission by the weight of relying on the past.
 It is a pop-art statement to the fire and enticing chaos of Brazilian life.
-An instant announcement that this film is not going to be you classical Orpheus myth, and that it comes from another artistic and cultural tradition entirely, one brimming with life and present-day presentational zest and movement.
+An instant announcement that this film is not going to be your classical Orpheus myth, deriving instead from another artistic and cultural tradition entirely, one brimming with life and present-day presentational zest and movement.
 Continue reading

 The Western, that forlorn, mystical genre that formed the girders of the American cinematic imagination, has been a boomin’ over the past decade.
 After a long quarter century no man’s land for the genre, something got in the air in the mid-’00s and the genre was popular again.
 We had the grisly tone poem The Proposition that found the historical and ideological connection between American and Australian history.
 We had the trio of stupendous 2007 efforts, No Country for Old Men, There Will Be Blood, and The Assassination of Jesse James by the Coward Robert Ford, which interpreted the Western through the lens of the 1980s, the early 1900s, and the classic period, respectively.
 We had Tommy Lee Jones provide two deeply classical studies in anti-classicism in The Three Burials of Melquiades Estrada and The Homesman, both infatuated with and critical of the violent “proper” masculinity of American society.
 The Western has become, as it always was in film, a prismatic, malleable creature prone to variations and styles and impulses that fitted it to the needs of the nation and the passions of the cast and film crew.
 Continue reading